chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - Add support for
   * ASP.NET WebForms, cf. src/Narvalo.Mvp.Web, almost done.
-  * CommandLine, cf. src/Narvalo.Mvp.CommandLine, already functional.
+  * CommandLine, cf. src/Narvalo.Mvp.CommandLine, basic but functional.
-  * Windows Forms, cf. src/Narvalo.Mvp.Windows.Forms, not yet ready.
+  * Windows Forms, cf. src/Narvalo.Mvp.Windows.Forms, not ready.
   * WPF, not yet started.

 - Using custom presenter types per platform prevents the reuse of presenters across different platforms.
-But what about AsyncManager (this should be the easy one)	and HttpContext (for the navigation part like redirect, a solution might be in the Navigator (see below), but for the rest???).
-Maybe is it a necessary evil...?
+  For WebForms, we add an async manager (but we can avoid using with the TPL) and HttpContext (for the navigation part like redirect, a solution might be in the Navigator (see below), but for the rest???).
+  Maybe it is a necessary evil...?

-- Add support for AppController, Navigator, EventAggregator (not the same as cross-presenter communication).
+- Add support for Appication Controller, Navigator, EventAggregator (not the same as cross-presenter communication).

-- Samples, cf. samples/Playground.WebForms.
+- Samples, finish samples/Playground.WebForms.

 - Incorporate ideas from MVCSharp (Task) and maybe GWT / Caliburn.Micro / ReactiveUI / MVVM Light?